 - Learning how to purify water using iodine, filters, and seeps; practice boiling water in a metal water bottle;

 - Mitigating the Top 10 Hazards in nature and what to do during animal encounters;

 - Practicing wilderness medicine emergency response scenarios;

 - Eating the Top 5 Most Important Survival Plants and using the Top 5 Medicinal Herbs of the Northwest;

 - Foraging for crawfish, grubs and insects and other critters legal and safe to harvest in the summer as sources of protein in survival situations;

 One of the many things we’ll get deep into this week includes natural navigation, starting with skills to become lostproof and mastering map and compass orienteering.
 We’ll teach you our four step method of using map and compass which is simple and effective.
 You’ll practice following contour lines in the foothills of Mt.
 Rainier in order to stay above thick brush, while using beautiful cascading waterways as “handrails.”
 You’ll also be amazed by some of the incredible ways to walk in a straight line toward your destination on a map.

-This newly added camp is open and available until filled for youth ages 10-16 who have previous sleepaway summer camp experience away from parents and school teachers, or at least one day camp or family workshop with us in advance of attending.
+This newly added camp is open and available until filled for youth ages 11-17 who have attended at least one overnight or day camp or family workshop with us in advance of attending.
 Due to the wilderness setting of this camp, it’s not a week where kids can be trained to overcome homesickness or see how much behavioral progress they have made, but rather for youth who really want to be out there enjoying camp with us.

 Camp Schedule & Activities: